Registration & Fees

 We are offering our campers two options to get camp this year: being dropped off or riding the bus.

 As we are beginning camp in the pod period, all transportation is being done by pod.
-That means campers will ride the bus with their pod and 1 other pod, and those being driven and dropped off will be assigned a drop off window for their cohort.
+That means campers will ride the bus with their pod and 1-2 other pods, and those being driven and dropped off will be assigned a drop off window for their cohort.
 On the Travel Information form, families will select either drop off or bussing (not a bus site as in years past).
-This form is not yet available, but will be soon.

 Our transportation partners at Lamers Bus Lines are adhering to very strict cleaning and screening protocols.
 Each bus is thoroughly cleaned and disinfected at the end of each trip, and drivers go through a thorough health screening at the start of each shift.